How many positions do you have available?

 What is the Call Frequency?

-Residents will be on call approximately two weekends in the PGY1 and PGY3 years and 6-7 weekends in PGY2 year.
-There is no night float.
+Residents will be on-call approximately three to four weekends in the PGY1 and PGY3 years and 6-7 weekends in PGY2 year.
+There is currently no night float or overnight call.
+The call schedule is subject to changes in the years to come.

 Is there a cut-off score for the USMLE exams?